-After the reader gained sufficient knowledge to understand your problem in chapter 1, you can jump to your own advanced material and conclusions.
+After the reader gained sufficient knowledge to understand your problem in kapitola 1, you can jump to your own advanced material and conclusions.

-You will need definitions (see definition 1 below in section 2.1), theorems (theorem 1), general mathematics, algorithms (algorithm 1), and tables (table 2.1).
-Figures 2.1 and 3.1 show how to make a nice figure.
-See figure 2.2 for an example of TikZ-based diagram.
+You will need definitions (see definice 1 below in sekce 2.1), theorems (věta 1), general mathematics, algorithms (algoritmus 1), and tables (tabulka 2.1).
+Obrázky 2.1 a 3.1 show how to make a nice figure.
+See obrázek 2.2 for an example of TikZ-based diagram.
 Cross-referencing helps to keep the necessary parts of the narrative close - use references to the previous chapter with theory wherever it seems that the reader could have forgotten the required context.
 Conversely, it is useful to add a few references to theoretical chapters that point to the sections which use the developed theory, giving the reader easy access to motivating application examples.

 See documentation of package booktabs for hints on typesetting tables.
-As a main rule never draw a vertical line.
+As a main rule, never draw a vertical line.